K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ### <div id='7'/> 2.3.
 Login to PaaS-TA User Portal and Create Organization
 1. Enter user ID and Password.
-Click “SIGN IN” to login to the user portal.
+Click “SIGN IN” to log in to the user portal.
 ![2-3-0]

-2. After the account is created, Dashboard page will apear dirrectly at the first login.
+2. After the account is created, Dashboard page will appear directly at the first login.
 ![dashboard]

-3. Dashboard Page ① "Organization Management" Click the link or ②"Organization Management" at the menu on the right side.
+3. Dashboard Page ① "Organization Management" Click the link or ②" Organization Management" at the menu on the right side.
 After the account is created, it is moved to the Dashboard page at the first login.
 More information can be found in 3.2.1.1 of this document.
 ![2-3-1]